 - Sharing towels or unwashed clothing

-- Respiratory secretions through prolonged face-to-face interactions (the type that mainly happen when living with someone or caring for someone who has MPOX)
+- Respiratory secretions through prolonged face-to-face interactions (the type that mainly happens when living with someone or caring for someone who has MPOX)

-It might start with symptoms like the flu, fever, low energy, swollen lymph nodes, and general body aches.
-Within 1 to 3 days (sometimes longer) after the appearance of fever, the person can develop a rash or sores.
+MPOX might start with symptoms like the flu, with fever, low energy, swollen lymph nodes, and general body aches.
+After the appearance of fever, the person can develop a rash or sores.
 The sores will go through several stages, including scabs, before healing.
 They can look like pimples or blisters and may be painful and itchy.

 When is MPOX contagious?

-- Always talk to your sexual partner/s about any recent illness and be aware of new or unexplained sores or rashes on your body or your partner’s body, including on the genitals and anus
+- Always talking to your sexual partner/s about any recent illness and being aware of new or unexplained sores or rashes on your body or your partner’s body, including on the genitals and anus

 - Avoiding close contact, including sex, with people with symptoms like sores or rashes